quicwg/quic-v2/draft-duke-quic-v2.md

 {{!I-D.ietf-quic-recovery}}, with the following changes:

 * The version field of long headers is 0x00000002.
-Note: Unless this document is published as an RFC, any experimentation with this document will use the experimental version number 0xff0100nn, where 'nn' is the version of this draft.
-For example, implementations of version 18 of this draft would advertise support for version 0xff010012.
+Note: Unless this document is published as an RFC, implementations should use the provisional value 0xff010001.
+This value will change with each edition of this document.

 * The salt used to derive Initial keys in Sec 5.2 of {{!I-D.ietf-quic-tls}}
 changes to